Causes and clinical manifestations of central adrenal insufficiency in children

 Adrenal insufficiency is defined by the impaired synthesis and release of adrenocortical hormones.
 It is classified based upon the mechanism:

-•Tertiary adrenal insufficiency results from the impaired release or effect of corticotropin-releasing hormone (CRH) from the hypothalamus, which in turn impairs ACTH secretion.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+The signs and symptoms of central adrenal insufficiency are caused by glucocorticoid deficiency, often combined with symptoms caused by underlying central nervous system (CNS) disease including other pituitary hormone deficiencies:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - de Moraes DC, Vaisman M, Conceição FL, Ortiga-Carvalho TM.
 Pituitary development: a complex, temporal regulated process dependent on specific transcriptional factors.
 J Endocrinol 2012; 215:239.